GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun.md

 ##### Bind Existing Workspace

-If you have a Guance associated workspace under the Guance enterprise account, you can bind it directly.
+If you have a Guance associated workspace under the Guance Billing Center account, you can bind it directly.

 ![](img/7.aliyun_sls_5.png)